-Art teachers should strive to create an inclusive art room because they understand the impact acceptance, respect, and validation have on a student’s learning potential.
-Many of us can relate to the simple fact that feeling valued impacts our self-esteem.
+When art teachers strive to create an inclusive art room, it shows they understand the impact acceptance, respect, and validation have on a student’s learning potential.
+Many of us can understand how feeling valued can impact our self-esteem.
 It transfers into how we work, learn, and create.
 Imagine the impact if all of your students felt this way when they come into your art room.
 The weight of fear, insecurity, and pain could be lifted from your students if you make an effort to demonstrate that you see and value them as unique individuals.

-All students benefit from such a safe and inclusive learning environment.
-While some of your students may not identify with a minority or marginalized group, by including everyone, each student can learn from a variety of perspectives, becoming a more well-rounded individual and artist.
+All students can benefit from a safe and inclusive learning environment.
+Some of your students may not identify with a minority or marginalized group.
+By including as many students as possible, everyone can learn from a variety of perspectives and become a more well-rounded individual and artist.

 Not every group will be visible or known to you.
-Some students may not share that they are an English language learner (ELL).
+Some students may not share that they are an English language learner (ELL.)
 Other students may be coming to terms with their sexual orientation or gender identity.
-If you want to develop a truly inclusive art room, you should strive to include everyone, whether your student population reflects each diverse group or not.
+If you want to develop a truly inclusive art room, strive to include everyone, whether your student population reflects each diverse group or not.

-For more on creating an inclusive art room, check out the Celebrating Diversity Through Contemporary Art and Strategies for English Language Learners PRO Packs.
-Look for both of these PRO Packs and more in PRO Learning.
+For more on creating an inclusive art room, check out the Packs, Celebrating Diversity Through Contemporary Art and Strategies for English Language Learners in PRO Learning.

 Create inclusive lessons.